 115.273 Reporting to residents Auditor Overall Determination: Meets Standard Auditor Discussion Policy 1080 states that following an investigation into a resident's allegation of sexual abuse, the facility will inform the resident whether the allegation has been determined to be substantiated, unsubstantiated, or unfounded.
 If the agency did not conduct the investigation, the facility will request the information from the investigatory agency in order to inform the resident.
-The facility will also notify the resident whenever: The employee is no longer working at the resident's assigned facility The employee is no longer employed by the agency The agency learns the employee has been convicted on a charge related to sexual abuse within the agency The agency learns the alleged resident abuser has been indicted on a charge related to sexual abuse within the facility The agency learns that the alleged resident abuser has been convicted on a charge related to sexual abuse within the facility The agency learns that the alleged resident abuser has been convicted on a charge related to sexual abuse in the facility All such notifications or attempted notification are documented in the agency's resident database system.
+The facility will also notify the resident whenever: The employee is no longer working at the resident's assigned facility The employee is no longer employed by the agency The agency learns the employee has been convicted on a charge related to sexual abuse within the agency The agency learns the alleged resident abuser has been indicted on a charge related to sexual abuse within the facility The agency learns that the alleged resident abuser has been convicted on a charge related to sexual abuse within the facility All such notifications or attempted notification are documented in the agency's resident database system.
 The obligation to make such report under this standard shall terminate if the resident is release from the agency prior to an investigation determination.
-The facility had one allegation during the past audit cycle.
-The victim was notified by facility staff at the end of the investigation of the substantiated determination, and that the staff member was not longer an employee of the agency.
+The facility had three allegation during the past audit cycle.
+During the time of the onsite visit, the investigations were still pending.
+After the onsite visit, the auditor was given notice of the allegation outcomes.
+The residents involved in the allegations no longer reside at the facility.
 The PREA Coordinator tracks all investigations to ensure each requirement of the PREA standards have been completed after the report of an allegation.
-The checklist includes: Date allegation was received Allegation type Confirmation of first responder duties Type of investigation initiated Victim support person notified
+The checklist includes: Date allegation was received Allegation type Confirmation of first responder duties Type of investigation initiated Victim support person notified Notification to Ohio Department of Rehabilitation and Correction Completion of rescreening Investigation completed Victim Notification Sent Incident Review Completed/date 90-day Retaliation Monitoring

-Notification to Ohio Department of Rehabilitation and Correction Completion of rescreening Investigation completed Victim Notification Sent Incident Review Completed/date 90-day Retaliation Monitoring The PREA Coordinator documents when the notification was given to the resident or if the notification could not be delivered due to the victim no long residing in the facility.
+The checklist ensures the process of notifying the resident is not forgotten.
+The PREA Coordinator documents when the notification was given to the resident or if the notification could not be delivered due to the victim no long residing in the facility.

 Review:

 Policy 1080

 PREA Sexual Abuse Victimization Notification report

 PREA Coordinator checklist

 Interview with administrative investigators

 Interview with PREA Coordinator

 115.276 Disciplinary sanctions for staff Auditor Overall Determination: Meets Standard Auditor Discussion Policy 1080 states that employees shall be subject to disciplinary action up to and including termination for violating the Resident Sexual Abuse and Sexual Harassment Prevention policy.
 Policy 3037 specifically outlines employee discipline.
 This policy states disciplinary action may take the following steps: Formal verbal warning Written warning Disciplinary probation Disciplinary suspension Disciplinary discharge Suspension pending investigation Policy 3037 also states that disciplinary action may not always be progressive.
 The agency reserves the right to take whatever disciplinary action it deems appropriate for employee misconduct, including termination of employment for a first offense.
 The agency outlines its progressive disciplinary plan in its employee handbook.
 A review of the handbook states that any staff member found to have engaged in sexual abuse will be terminated.
 Termination or resignation by a staff member who otherwise would have been terminated for violations of the Client Sexual Abuse and Sexual Harassment Prevention, will be reported to law enforcement agencies and any relevant licensing bodies.
 The handbook also states that employees who have knowledge of resident victimization and do not report it will be terminated.